mitay-walle/com.mitay-walle.audio-source-settings/README.md

 # Solution
 Presets system based on C#-plain class and ScriptableObject as Containers
-I. ScriptableObject-based preset can be shared between multiplie AS and contexts II. preset can be applied at runtime with Preset.Apply(AudioSource)
+<br>I. ScriptableObject-based preset can be shared between multiplie AS and contexts
+<br>II. preset can be applied at runtime with Preset.Apply(AudioSource)

 # Summary
 - package